ahmedsiddiqua/adhkar/README.md

 ## ❗️ Note
 - All duas and translations have been taken from the Hisnul Muslim.
 - ~~The site will soon be rewritten in ReactJS~~ ✅
-- A mobile app version of the site is currently being considered.
 > This was originally written only in *HTML, CSS and JS* and the *ReactJS* rewrite was my first ReactJS project using the basics of react to implement this simple page using the concept of ` routes ` and also ` conditional rendering `.